sallymeeyan/MTSG/README.md

-# MSG
+# MTSG

-This code is the implemention of MSG methods published as following:
+This code is the implemention of MTSG methods for identifying associations between splicing events and genetics of complex diseases.

-Y. Ji, Q. Wei, R. Chen, Q. Wang, R. Tao, B. Li, Integration of multidimensional splicing data and GWAS summary statistics for risk gene discovery.
-PLoS Genet.
-18, e1009814 (2022).

 ## step to run it